yofabronecoforo/C6EGHV/README.md

 - Always (hostile villagers will ALWAYS appear; their hostility level will be as described above)
 - Always + Increased Hostility (hostile villagers will ALWAYS appear, and their hostility level will be hyper-elevated)

-Setting this option to 'Never', while also disabling the 'Hostile Villagers' reward type via the picker, will remove any chance of encountering hostile villagers entirely.
+Setting this option to 'Never', while also disabling all 'Hostile Villagers' reward type(s) via the picker, will remove any chance of encountering hostile villagers entirely.

-Provides an option in Advanced Setup to equalize the chances most known Goody Hut rewards have of appearing.
-When enabled, most known individual rewards will have an equal chance of appearing, and for the purposes of spawning Hostile Villagers, they will be assigned to rarity Tier 1.

 Enabling 'No Barbarians' will override these new options, and will also remove any chance of encountering hostile villagers; the tooltip for this option has been updated to reflect this.